 Ivan brings extensive experience as a corporate general counsel and trusted advisor, partnering to provide strategic and practical solutions to support business growth and help mitigate enterprise risks.
-Recognized as one of “America’s 50 Outstanding General Counsel” and one of the “Twenty Most Influential General Counsel” by the National Law Journal, he has a track record of guiding CEOs, business leaders and boards through complex legal and policy issues; building and leading high-performing, high-trust teams; and driving inclusion, diversity, equity and accessibility.
+Recognised as one of “America’s 50 Outstanding General Counsel” and one of the “Twenty Most Influential General Counsel” by the National Law Journal, he has a track record of guiding CEOs, business leaders and boards through complex legal and policy issues; building and leading high-performing, high-trust teams; and driving inclusion, diversity, equity and accessibility.

 Prior to joining Medtronic in February 2022, Ivan was Executive Vice President, Chief Legal and Policy Officer and Secretary of 3M.
 Under Ivan’s leadership, 3M’s legal department was named Best Legal Department / Legal Department of the Year by the American Lawyer.
 Prior to joining 3M in 2012, Ivan served as General Counsel of the U.S. Department of Homeland Security; Chief Legal Officer and Secretary of Cardinal Health; Senior Vice President and General Counsel of GE Vendor Financial Services; and Senior Counsel, E-Commerce and IT of General Electric.
 Ivan was also previously Deputy Associate Attorney General at the U.S. Department of Justice and a partner with the law firm of Covington & Burling LLP.
 He began his legal career as a law clerk to Judge Abner J. Mikva of the U.S. Court of Appeals for the D.C.
 Circuit and Justice Sandra Day O'Connor of the U.S. Supreme Court.